 - Search for all loggers with error codes by filtering: Error codes → Are present.

 When you open a logger page

 Error codes are listed separately under the graph.

 If the mission’s timeline contains error codes, it will have a data status of “Error codes from logger”.
 You can search for missions with that data status as well.

 On the individual mission page

 Error codes are listed separately under the graph.
 Error code “measurements” are removed from the graph.

 Error codes are visible on the mission Excel and PDF reports as well.
 On the PDF, error codes are listed on the last page of the report.
 In the Excel, error codes are indicated clearly but they are in the correct measurement timeline order.

 There are three types of error codes, regardless of the logger model you have.

-−30: Logger has been exposed to cold temperatures.
-In some cases (if your logger is produced at the end of 2021 or earlier), this code can mean Hardware error.
+−30 or any high negative number, like -103: The logger has been exposed to cold temperatures.
+In some cases (if your logger is produced at the end of 2021 or earlier), this code can mean a Hardware error.

 Note: this applies only to the loggers with the internal temperature sensor.
 For external temperature sensor −30 is a valid measurement.